 The context menu for data dictionary tables contains the Data Viewer instead of the Cleansing Editor.
 The Data Viewer tab, opened by clicking Data Viewer, is a read-only version of the Cleansing Editor.

-You can locate database columns that contain data with convertibility issues by expanding Database Scan Report nodes that are marked with the yellow triangle icon.
-This icon signals that one or more columns among descendants of the node have some convertibility issues.
-Expand a node marked with such an icon, then look through its children to locate child nodes marked with the same icon, expand those nodes, and so on, until you reach the column nodes.
-The column nodes marked with a yellow triangle icon describe database columns that must be cleansed.
+Column nodes marked with a yellow triangle describe columns that must be cleansed.
 Nonzero counts in the grid columns Invalid Binary Representation (Scheduled), Over Column Limit (Scheduled), and Over Type Limit (Scheduled) show how many issues of each type have been found in the given database column.
-The counters are displayed as links that you can click to directly open the Cleansing Editor or the Data Viewer tab to take a closer look at the issues.
+Counters are displayed as links that you can click to directly open the Cleansing Editor or the Data Viewer tab to take a closer look at the issues.

-A useful feature of the Database Scan Report tab is the filtering function.
-You can open the drop-down filter list on the toolbar of the tab, as shown in Figure 4-13, and select which type of results you would like to see in the report.
+You can open the drop-down filter list on the toolbar of the tab, as shown in Figure 4-13, and select the type of results to include in the report.

 Figure 4-13 Database Scan Report: Filtering